Stinson Beach parking lot badly damaged by flooding

 STINSON BEACH, Calif.
-(KGO) --The National Parks Service was forced to close a parking lot at Stinson Beach for the weekend Saturday after it was heavily damaged by flooding.
+(KGO) --The National Park Service was forced to close a parking lot at Stinson Beach for the weekend Saturday after it was heavily damaged by flooding.

+The heavy rain Friday night caused the small creek that normally runs through and underneath the parking lot to flood.

 #StinsonBeach parking lot a river of water #stormdamage pic.twitter.com/ukl9w8oSNZ— Lisa Amin Gulezian (@LisaAminABC7) April 7, 2018